-As both immanent and transcendent Being and the immediate Father of men, there is no place for nor ne of any lesser and intermediary gods for the work of creation and providence, as held in some of the older conceptions.
+As both immanent and transcendent Being and the immediate Father of men, there is no place for nor need of any lesser and intermediary gods for the work of creation and providence, as held in some of the older conceptions.
 Neither is there need or place for any mediating hierarchy or supernal orders between God and man, through which man is to find access to the Father and receive consideration at His hands.
-Any assumption of this, ecclesiastically or otherwise, is despote asurpation and Antichrist.
-The only mediation possible under the relation of God with men, is the help which one inspired and sympathetic soul can give, as prother or sister, to a needy and less inspired one; or body of brethren to a needy brother or an unfortunate class, and this only in the true spirit of brotherhood This was the character of the mediatorial work of the Christ, which, being perfect, was supreme over all others n helping men into unity with the Father.
+Any assumption of this, ecclesiastically or otherwise, is despotic usurpation and Antichrist.
+The only mediation possible under the relation of God with men, is the help which one inspired and sympathetic soul can give, as a brother or sister, to a needy and less inspired one; or as a body of brethren to a needy brother or an unfortunate class, and this only in the true spirit of brotherhood.
+This was the character of the mediatorial work of the Christ, which, being perfect, was supreme over all others in helping men into unity with the Father.

-The Doctrine not Original with Jesus.-As an abstraction of God's Fatherhood and make protherhood, the spiritual nature of God, and a higher life of intelligence and power possible to man as His offspring, are not peculiar to Christianity and did not originate with Jesus.
-What was special to him was his deeper insight and higher understanding of Spiritual Being, of the nature and character of God in His Fatherhood and Providence, of the spiritual nature and the mmediate transcendent possibilities of man as His offspring, and the realization and personal demonstration of the truth of his conception in experience.
+The Doctrine not Original with Jesus.-As an abstract proposition the doctrine of God's Fatherhood and man's brotherhood, the spiritual nature of God, and a higher life of intelligence and power possible to man as His offspring, are not peculiar to Christianity and did not originate with Jesus.
+What was special to him was his deeper insight and higher understanding of Spiritual Being, of the nature and character of God in His Fatherhood and Providence, of the spiritual nature and the immediate transcendent possibilities of man as His offspring, and the realization and personal demonstration of the truth of his conception in experience.